avinashkranjan/Amazing-Python-Scripts/Covid-19-Updater/README.md

 # Covid-19-Updater

-Get hourly updates of Covid19 cases, deaths and recovered from coronavirus-19-api.herokuapp.com.
+Get hourly updates of Covid19 cases, deaths and recovered from coronavirus-19-api.herokuapp.com using a desktop app in Windows.

 ## Setup instructions